sahil2609/YearBook/README.md

 # [SAIL YearBook Portal](https://www.iitg.ac.in/yearbook)

-The clean, fast and right way to start a new Django powered website.
+The clean, fast and right way to start a `Django 2.2.20` powered website.

 ## Getting Started